Hypoplastic Left Heart Syndrome

 Typically, your child can be delivered without inducement and without a cesarean section (C-section), unless your obstetrician deems it necessary for other reasons.

-A delivery plan will be developed carefully by your multidisciplinary team of affiliated physicians at The Fetal Center and the Children’s Heart Center and will be discussed with you and your obstetrician.
+A delivery plan will be developed carefully by your multidisciplinary team of affiliated physicians at The Fetal Center and the Children’s Heart Institute and will be discussed with you and your obstetrician.
 Your baby should be delivered at a tertiary care hospital that is well prepared to care for babies with congenital heart defects.
 There should be a neonatal intensive care unit with the capability to provide specialized care and pediatric cardiology and pediatric cardiovascular surgery services available at that institution.

 Immediately following delivery, doctors will evaluate your baby carefully and, in most cases, transfer the newborn to a neonatal intensive care unit, where he or she will be stabilized and assisted with any breathing and blood pressure concerns.
 Medicine will be given to help stabilize your baby and support him or her until surgery can be performed.